airbytehq/airbyte/docs/connector-development/testing-connectors/connector-acceptance-tests-reference.md

 # Connector Acceptance Tests Reference

-To ensure a minimum quality bar, Airbyte runs all connectors against the same set of integration tests \(sources & destinations have two different test suites\).
+To ensure a minimum quality bar, Airbyte runs all connectors against the same set of integration tests.
 Those tests ensure that each connector adheres to the [Airbyte Specification](../../understanding-airbyte/airbyte-protocol.md) and responds correctly to Airbyte commands when provided valid \(or invalid\) inputs.

 _Note: If you are looking for reference documentation for the deprecated first version of test suites, see_ [_Standard Tests \(Legacy\)_](https://github.com/airbytehq/airbyte/tree/e378d40236b6a34e1c1cb481c8952735ec687d88/docs/contributing-to-airbyte/building-new-connector/legacy-standard-source-tests.md)_._